August 31, 2020

 The 5th Anti-Money Laundering Directive or AML5 / 5AMLD is the EU directive to prevent money laundering and terrorist financing adopted and entered into force on 9 July 2018 being implemented into the national legislation of all member states by 10 January 2020.

-This new directive establishes a legal framework that seeks to balance the need for increased security with the protection of fundamental rights and economic freedoms.
-The main news in comparison to the previous directives is the requirement for exchange or cryptocurrency organisations to strengthen their mechanisms for online identity verification within the customer onboarding processes.
+This directive established a legal framework that seeks to balance the need for increased security with the protection of fundamental rights and economic freedoms.
+The main news in comparison to the previous directives was the requirement for exchange or cryptocurrency organisations to strengthen their mechanisms for online identity verification within the customer onboarding processes.

 Source: globalbankingandfinance.com

-The new AML5 covers definitions and regulations for client identification.
-Adopting these rules brings great advantages to organisations, accessing millions of new potential customers in a much easier, regulated, and automated way.
+The AML5 covers definitions and regulations for client identification.
+Adopting these rules brought great advantages to organisations, accessing millions of new potential customers in a much easier, regulated, and automated way.

-A beneficial change is the obligation of the specific and complete identification of the real possessor of passbooks, bank accounts, or e-wallets that, until now, could be anonymous, affecting the banking and financial sector, both in traditional and online banking.
+A beneficial change was the obligation of the specific and complete identification of the real possessor of passbooks, bank accounts, or e-wallets that, until then, could have been anonymous, affecting the banking and financial sector, both in traditional and online banking.

 Video-based customer identification process with artificial intelligence and biometric authentication with facial recognition technology has been relied upon to achieve this level of legal and technical security equivalent to face-to-face identification established by 5AMLD.

-Also, providers such as eID, whom we partner with actively, have the first AML5 solutions that allow identification of customers by video in less than 30 seconds and meet the high level of security required in bank account opening processes.
+Also, providers such as eID, whom we partner with actively, had the first AML5 solutions that allow the identification of customers by video in less than 30 seconds and meet the high level of security required in bank account opening processes.

 By investing in technology for AML compliance, financial institutions create competitive advantages and improve cooperation and exchange of information between anti-money laundering supervisors and the European Central Bank.